HaliteChallenge/Halite-II/admin/INSTALL.md

 The startup scripts for the coordinator/API server/worker pull the Halite code from a Google Cloud bucket, extract it, and start it.
 So long as the startup script does not need to change, you can update these services by:

-1. Create a new "Halite.tgz", as described previous.
+1. Create a new "Halite.tgz", as described previously.
 1. Upload the new "Halite.tgz" to the GCloud bucket.
 1. Recreate the relevant instances (see below).

-### Update the Coordinator/Worker

 If the startup script changes, we have to create a new instance template, as follows: